Pavlos, Crown Prince of Greece: Crown Prince

-Head of the Royal House of Greece
+Head of the Greek royal family

-Following the death of his father on 10 January 2023, Pavlos ascended to the position of Head of the Royal House of Greece.
-He delivered Constantine's eulogy during the funeral ceremony and carried his coffin with his brothers, sons and nephews at the burial.
+Following the death of his father on 10 January 2023, Pavlos delivered Constantine's eulogy during the funeral ceremony and carried his coffin with his brothers, sons and nephews at the burial.
 A rumour circulated that Pavlos intended to permanently relocate to Greece, but this was later denied by the spokesperson of the former Greek royal family, Ivi Macris, as "completely false".
-On 22 January, 40 days following his father's death, Pavlos spoke to French magazine Point de Vue regarding his new role.
+On 22 January, Pavlos spoke to French magazine Point de Vue regarding his new role.
 In the interview, Pavlos thanked the public for their respect towards the Greek royal family and said that those who crowded the funeral, whether they were "monarchists or not", "paid tribute to a historical personality, a part of Greek history."
 When asked about the role he sees himself upholding in Greek society, Pavlos explained that he would "not take on an official role", but will "uphold the family's exemplary."
-He added that his son, Constantine-Alexios, would not take on any official role either, but would "follow his grandfather's example and be a good man."
+He added that his eldest son Constantine-Alexios would not take on any official role either, but would "follow his grandfather's example and be a good man."

-Pavlos's first public statement as Head of the Royal House of Greece following Constantine's death occurred upon the Tempi train collision in February 2023, which caused the death of almost 60 people.
-Pavlos issued a statement saying, "Today all of Greece is mourning.
+Pavlos issued a statement about the Tempi train collision in February 2023, which caused the death of almost 60 people, styling himself Head of the former Royal House of Greece following Constantine's death.
+The statement read: "Today all of Greece is mourning.
 Our thoughts and prayers are with the families who lost loved ones to this unimaginable tragedy and with the injured who we sincerely hope to be released from the hospital soon."
 Pavlos also thanked the rescue and medical teams involved for their "superhuman efforts", before giving his "heartbroken" condolences to the families who lost their children in the accident and asking God to bless them all.
 Soon after, as Pavlos was leaving Athens that month, it was revealed that he and his family had been searching for a home in Greece, with Pavlos telling journalists that he had not "found a house yet".